-Peak color change is expected the week of Oct.
-24. It’s time to get the hiking boots out and plan autumn adventures.
+Peak color around The Bend is expected the week of October 23, so plan accordingly.
 These are the top places for leaf peeping around South Bend and Mishawaka.

 Notre Dame's Campus

 All the iconic campus landmarks with a side of beautiful fall colors.
 Take a self-guided tour around the University of Notre Dame's stunning grounds to see how the foliage plays against the Golden Dome, Basilica of the Sacred Heart and the Grotto, among other great photo ops.

 One of multiple parks along the Mishawaka Riverwalk, there are ample views at Beutter Park that include the St. Joseph River.
 Snapping a shot of trees lining the river in full change is the one you’ll want to share.